zaclimon/xipl/README.md

 Note: For more information on how to get everything working, please see FAQ.md.

-## Demo application

-A demo application is available to showcase xipl's implementation.
-You can get it by building it directly from this project.
-The source code is available under the "demoapp" module.

 ## FAQ

 Please see [`FAQ.md`](./FAQ.md) as it might be able to answer one or many questions.